The Wilson Foundation

 Geoff has 37 years’ experience in the Australian and international finance industry.
 He is Chairman of the Wilson Asset Management Group and founder and director of the Future Generation Investment Companies.
 Geoff has diverse business and philanthropic interests including a number of public company and charitable Board positions.

 Amelia Wilson is an active young philanthropist with qualifications in design and a passion for making a difference.
-Amelia is the Content and Design Specialist at Advance in New York.
+Amelia is currently working as a Designer at Sakara Life, a wellness company in New York.

 Peter is a corporate lawyer with almost 30 years' experience.
 He has a strong background in corporate governance and understands its importance in ensuring enterprises operate efficiently and ethically.
 Peter assisted with the establishment of the Future Generation Investment companies and is committed to providing legal services on a pro bono basis.